pigfoot/graphiti/mcp_server/README.md

 By default, `SEMAPHORE_LIMIT` is set to `10` concurrent operations to help prevent `429` rate limit errors from your LLM provider.
 If you encounter such errors, try lowering this value.

 If your LLM provider allows higher throughput, you can increase `SEMAPHORE_LIMIT` to boost episode ingestion performance.

+#### Token Limits and Response Handling

+The server automatically configures LLM clients with a `max_tokens` limit of **32,768** (increased from 8,192 in 2025-07-28).
+This change prevents response truncation issues that could cause:

+- Malformed JSON responses during entity extraction
+- Missing embedding generation for entities
+- Incomplete processing of large documents

+If you encounter token limit issues with very large content, consider:
+- Breaking large episodes into smaller chunks
+- Using the `source="json"` parameter for structured data
+- Monitoring logs for truncation warnings

 ### Docker Deployment